 Doil swallowed.
 “I thought you said we wouldn’t need to shed blood.”

 “There isn’t another way we could try first?”
 Doil asked.
-“Something that doesn’t involving being pricked by thermalogically active needles?”
-Describing magic in technical terms helped calm him slightly from his agitation at the prospect.
+“Something that doesn’t involving being pricked by thaumaturgically active needles?”
+Describing magic in technical terms helped calm him from his agitation at the prospect, if very slightly.

 For another moment, Doil hesitated, before he took a deep breath.
 “Alright.”
 He nodded at the sigil-bearing needle.
 “Let’s try it.”